We all have the capability to improve our wellbeing: physically, mentally, emotionally. Sometimes we just need a nudge.

 For the past four years I have been an associate trainer with Get The Edge, a training consultancy specialising in “culture development, performance enhancement, leadership learning, transformation and change”, designing and delivering Mindfulness and Resilience modules on their ‘Emerging Leaders’ and ‘Inspiring Leadership programmes’.

-I currently provide ongoing consultancy for both the University of Lincoln, and Nottingham Trent University, designing and creating a range of mindfulness-based wellbeing and self-care resources for their staff teams.
+For the past 8 years I have provided a range of consultancy services for universities, designing and creating a range of mindfulness-based wellbeing and self-care resources for their staff teams.

-I am a Registered Craniosacral Therapist (RCST), member of the Association for Neuro Linguistic Programming (ANLP), and founder and manager of Natural Health, where I foster a collaborative approach to holistic healthcare, providing therapists in and around Lincoln with space and support to nourish their practice.
+In 2007 I founded Natural Health in Lincoln, where I have since fostered a collaborative approach to holistic healthcare, providing therapists in and around the city with space and support to nourish their practice.

 John Armitage RCST